JackIHill/Cerebellum-Project-Plotting/README.md

 <br>

-If your custom DataFrame is large enough to obscure the plot canvas with too many points, I recommend you set the `species_average` keyword argument to `True`.
+If your custom DataFrame is large enough to obscure the plot canvas with too many points, I recommend you set `species_average=True` within `Scatter()`.

 <br>